caotic-co/caos/README.md

 **Efficient Task Automation:** Custom tasks defined in "caos.yml" facilitate automation of common development tasks, enhancing productivity.

 **Improved Project Maintenance:** This setup ensures that the project remains organized, allowing for easier collaboration and maintenance.

-This is the content of the **main.py** file presented in the example:

-This is the content of the **test.py** file presented in the example:

 -----